boschsensortec/COINES/doc/docs/usb_ble_dfu_bootloader/key_features/ble_dfu.md

 - Code download to FLASH.
 - Works with PC and mobile devices with iOS/Android.

-Bootloader was written taking into account the following aspects
+Bootloader was written taking into account the following aspects :

-- Usability.
+- Usability
 	1. No special driver installation or admin rights should be required.
 	2. The update process should be straight forward.
 - Maintainability